Maverickfir/emlog-getshell/emlog-getshell.md

 Upload the malicious compressed package we created in the website background
 ![image](https://github.com/Maverickfir/emlog-getshell/blob/main/3.png)

-It will be decompressed in the directory wwwroot/content/templates/test/info.php test is the name of the folder in the compressed package we made, info.php is our malicious php file
+It will be decompressed in the directory /content/templates/test/info.php test is the name of the folder in the compressed package we made, shell.php is our malicious php file
 ![image](https://github.com/Maverickfir/emlog-getshell/blob/main/41.png)
 ![image](https://github.com/Maverickfir/emlog-getshell/blob/main/5.png)